S&Man: Production

 S&Man's director J. T. Petty originally intended the film to focus on a man who lived near his childhood home; the man often spied on, and filmed, his neighbors.
 The footage led to an indictment towards "the peeper", who recorded 191 videotapes of Petty's childhood neighborhood.
 The indictment implied the footage should be viewed in court, but the people in the neighborhood opposed this owing to privacy concerns.
 Petty said of the 191 videotapes, "I admired the peeping tom; he had made movies that were frightening and titillating and real."
 The idea of using a camera to record his neighbor's house for hours fascinated him so much that he decided to direct a film about it.
 Although he had already secured funding, Petty was left without a subject since "the peeper" wanted nothing to do with the film.
 Petty decided to focus on three directors, who did not direct films aimed at the general public; they directed simulated snuff films, involving murder and sexual assault.
 Petty found the directors — Zebub, Vogel, and Marcisak, Petty's friend who played the fictional director Rost — at the Chiller Convention, an underground horror event.

-The film's title comes from the fictional S&Man video series directed by Rost.
-In the videos, Rost stalks women for a long time and, after learning about them, he asks them if they want to be a part of his films.
-All of the videos are first person with no dialogue.
-The film references other films, including Peeping Tom, The Texas Chain Saw Massacre, Henry: Portrait of a Serial Killer, Kill the Scream Queen, and The Crucifier.

 Release

 Film festivals and theater

 S&Man premiered in the Toronto International Film Festival's "Midnight Madness", a section which features a variety of films from new directors, in 2006.
-Although Twitch Film reported that the film's release at the Toronto International Film Festival caused controversy both offline and online, TMZ reported that the film was popular at the film festival.
+Twitch Film reported that the film's release at the Toronto International Film Festival caused controversy both offline and online, but TMZ reported that the film was popular at the festival.
 It was shown again at South by Southwest in Austin, Texas, in 2006, and UnionDocs in Brooklyn, New York, in 2009.
 S&Man had a theatrical release at the reRun Gastropub Theater in New York City in 2010.

 Home video

 The DVD and Blu-ray of the film were released on 12 October 2010.
-The DVD and Blu-ray release each include two commentary tracks, one with a conversation between J. T. Petty and Erik Marcisak and the other with Bill Zebub.
-There are also deleted scenes, extended scenes, The Complete S&Man– Episode 11 – a fictional film partially incorporated in S&Man – in its entirety, a clip from the underground horror film August Underground's Mordum, and film trailers.
+The DVD and Blu-ray releases both include deleted scenes, other unused material, and two commentary tracks (one featuring Petty and Marcisak, the other featuring Zebub).